MattHammond94/Feel-The-MERN/README.md

 # Feel-The-MERN

+Note: Add all versions of node_modules to .gitignore.

 Setting up a MERN project from scratch:
 * Ensure Node is installed: ```node -v```
 * ```nvm use node```